mattccanz/cc-resource-archive/creative-commons-kiwi.md

 license: CC BY 3.0
 ---

 A quick video on the basics of Creative Commons.
-Downloadable from "Vimeo"://vimeo.com/25684782 and "Internet Archive"://archive.org/details/CreativecommonsKiwi.
+Downloadable from [Vimeo](//vimeo.com/25684782) and [Internet Archive](//archive.org/details/CreativecommonsKiwi).